Mission statement

 Lieutenant Jeffrey Budzynowski started at the Macomb County Sheriff’s Office in 1996 as a corrections officer.
 He was promoted to deputy sheriff in 1999 where he was initially assigned to road patrol then moving to the traffic bureau and motor unit.
 In 2003, he was assigned to the County of Macomb Sheriff’s Enforcement Team (conspiracy and narcotics).
 In 2006, Lt.
 Budzynowski was promoted to sergeant 1 and assigned to the detective bureau.
 In 2007, he supervised a Tri-County Task Force which included officers from the Oakland County Sheriff’s Office, Wayne County Sheriff’s Office, MDOC, and the U.S. Marshals.
 During this time, he was deputized as a U.S. Marshal task force officer.
 In 2011, Lt.
 Budzynowski was promoted to sergeant and assigned to the Sheriff’s Enforcement Team where he supervised the Fugitive Apprehension and Narcotics Divisions.

 In 2015, he was promoted to lieutenant and supervised the afternoon shift road patrol.
 In 2016, he was assigned to the Uniform Services Division.
-In 2017, he was then assigned to the Sheriff’s Enforcement Team and oversought the narcotics, fugitive and computer crimes units within SET.
+In 2017, he was then assigned to the Sheriff’s Enforcement Team and oversaw the narcotics, fugitive and computer crimes units within SET.
 He was also responsible for the supervision of deputies assigned to task forces with the FBI, DEA and U.S. Marshals.
 In 2020, Lt.
 Budzynowski was assigned to court security command, where he is currently working.

 Lt.
 Budzynowski is a graduate of Macomb Community College (criminal justice) and Macomb Regional Police Academy.
 He has attended Wayne State University and completed Northwestern University School of Police Staff and Command in 2017.